creative-co/dockhero-docs/README.md

 Your docker image logs will appear among your Heroku app’s logs.

 > callout
-> The add-on is currently in private testing and available to the chosen users only.
+> The add-on is currently in private testing and available to the alpha testers only.
 > Please email us at dockhero@castle.co to get access.

 ## Provisioning the add-on